recap.at

 How it actually unfolded.

-Columbus pitches his westward voyage proposal to Ferdinand and Isabella after years of rejection elsewhere
+Columbus pitches his westward voyage proposal to Ferdinand and Isabella, initiating negotiations with the Spanish crown around 1486 after earlier rejection by the Portuguese.

 3. Capitulations of Santa Fe signed